 If there is a number on your embroidery thread they mean something – higher the number lighter the thread.

-The textured effect of this thread makes it great to be used in hardanger embroidery, cross stitch, redwork etc. You can use this thread to make beautiful tassels
+The textured effect of this thread makes it great to be used in Hardanger embroidery, cross stitch, redwork etc. You can use this thread to make beautiful tassels.

 But Rayon thread can be a difficult thread to work with.
 It knots and tangles easily.
 You can use short lengths to avoid tangling problems.
-You can also slightly dampen the thread before working by running a wet sponge to moisturizer it
+You can also slightly dampen the thread before working by running a wet sponge to moisturize it.

-4 Metallic hand embroidery thread
+4. Metallic hand embroidery thread

 It is usually used to give highlights to other embroidery techniques or on its own like in gold work.
 Checkout the different types of metallic threads used for embroidery here.
 Metallic thread tarnishes easily, it tangles, snags and even frays but their beauty and brilliance is something else.

-5 Crewel Yarn/ wool
+5. Crewel Yarn/ wool

 This is a fine natural wool or acrylic two-ply strand; It is used in wool embroidery, needlepoint, cross-stitch, tapestry work.
-You can thread the wool thread on your needle and use it just like other embroidery thread for projects where you need some texture, as one strand of this yarn is as thick as two strands of embroidery floss thread.
+You can thread the wool thread on your needle and use it just like other embroidery threads for projects where you need some texture, as one strand of this yarn is as thick as two strands of embroidery floss thread.

-6 Tapestry Yarn/ Persian Yarn
+6. Tapestry Yarn/ Persian Yarn

-7 Silk Threads
+7. Silk Threads